Staghorn Fern Care: How To Water, Grow and Care for Mounted Staghorn Ferns

 - More light or heat = more watering.
 During the summer, be especially attentive to your stag.
 Most species can handle a bit of drought, even to the point of wilting, but not much more.
 Through summer and fall, mist your plant regularly, and check the moss at the base of the plant regularly for dryness.

 - Less light or heat = less watering.
-Remember - these plants don’t tolerate overwatering.
+Remember that these plants don’t tolerate overwatering.
 During the winter, you’ll likely need to cut back on watering.
 Keep in mind, though, that if your plant is directly over a heating duct or near a fireplace, that will dry your plant more quickly.

 - If the antler fronds begin to brown or blacken at the base, this is a sign of over-watering.
 Reduce watering to once monthly until plant shows sign of recovery